Mystery airship: Genuine airships

 Some authors have argued that the mystery airship reports were genuine accounts of functional man-made airships.
 Steerable airships had been publicly flown in the U.S. since the Aereon in 1863, and numerous inventors were working on airship and aircraft designs.
 Thomas Edison was so widely speculated to be the mind behind the alleged airships that in 1897 he "was forced to issue a strongly worded statement" denying his responsibility.

 Two French Army officers and engineers, Arthur Krebs and Charles Renard, had successfully flown in an electric-powered airship called La France as early as 1884.
 In November 1897, an aluminum-skinned airship designed by David Schwarz was built in Germany and successfully flew over Tempelhof Field.

-In his 2004 book Solving the 1897 Airship Mystery, American writer Michael Busby analysed observed flight paths and airspeeds from old newspaper accounts and found the evidence consistent with three separate airships flying in the Texas skies.
+In his 2004 book Solving the 1897 Airship Mystery, American writer Michael Busby analyzed observed flight paths and airspeeds from old newspaper accounts and found the evidence consistent with three separate airships flying in the Texas skies.
 Research led him to conclude they were built in Iowa by a group of people originally from California:Three individuals investigated in this chapter may be the connecting threads between the various airship mysteries we have examined (1840s to 1897).
 Dr. Solomon Andrews, Willard Wilson, and Dr. Charles Smith, peers extraordinaire, may have been designing, building and flying airships from the 1840s.He concludes one airship crashed at Aurora on April 17, 1897, another crashed off the Gulf coast a few days later, and the third perhaps flew North to New York where it also crashed at sea on May 13.
 Two other airships the group built in Iowa met their demise in Michigan and Washington state, respectively, and the aviators presumably died.

 In The Great Airship of 1897 (2009), American writer J. Allan Danelek makes a similar case.
 He concludes the airship was built by an unknown individual, possibly funded by an investor from San Francisco, as a prototype for planned commercial passenger airships.
 Danelek demonstrates how the craft might have been built using materials and technologies available in 1896 (including speculative line drawings and technical details).
 The ship, he proposes, was built in secret to safeguard its design from patent infringement as well as to protect investors in case of failure.

 Noting that the flights were initially seen over California and only later over the Midwest, he speculates that the inventor was making a series of short test flights, moving from west to east and following the main railway lines for logistical support, and that it was these experimental flights that formed the basis for many – though not all – of the newspaper accounts from the era.
 Danelek also notes that the reports ended abruptly in mid-April 1897, suggesting that the craft may have met with disaster, effectively ending the venture and permitting the sightings to fall into the realm of mythology.

-The 1884 Krebs & Renard first fully controllable free-flights with the LA FRANCE electric dirigible near Paris (Krebs arch.)